The Top 10 Differences Between the NFL and the CFL

 - Both leagues require seven offensive players to be on the line of scrimmage.
 Because of this, the 12th player on the field in the CFL is typically a backfield position.
 This has led to the tight end position being commonly removed from the CFL in favor of having two slotbacks.
 (Here is an article to help you learn about football positions if necessary.)

-- On the defensive side, the CFL has two halfbacks and a safety while the NFL has two safety positions called free safety and strong safety.
+- On the defensive side, the CFL has two halfbacks and safety while the NFL has two safety positions called free safety and strong safety.

 4. Number of Downs